AmplitudeAudio/sdk/docs/content/en/docs/get-started/installation.md

 You may need to change the `CMAKE_TOOLCHAIN_FILE` CMake variable to point to your installation of vcpkg.
 Feel free to customize the command as needed, to include for example custom generators like `Ninja`.

 {{< details "Build with samples" >}}
 You can optionally build the SDK with the provided samples.
-Not that by enabling the samples, the sources will depend on `SDL2`, which will be automatically fetched by vcpkg for you.
+Note that by enabling the samples, the sources will depend on `SDL2`, which will be automatically fetched by vcpkg for you.

 To enable the samples, add `-DBUILD_SAMPLES:BOOL=TRUE` to the previous CMake command.
 {{< /details >}}